PaxalsDisipler/TTK4145-Examprep/scheduling.md

   ```

 ### Fixed point scheduling (`FPS`)
-With the _simple task model_ from above we have the very simple assignment scheme for `FPS` known as **rate monotonic priority assignment**:
+With the _simple task model_ from above we have the following simple assignment scheme for `FPS` known as **rate monotonic priority assignment**:
 > Each task is assigned an **unique** priority  based on its period.
 The shorter period, the higher the priority.

 **Note**: _If it doesn't work with this scheme, it won't work at all!_